 With plenty of options out there to conduct your market research, how can you pick the software options that are right for you?
 Here are a few simple steps to take to narrow down your options so you can make the right choice.

 Conducting market research can be pretty broad, so it helps to decide on a specific focus.
 Are you looking to do a detailed analysis of your competitors?
-Decide on your own market positioning to stay aligned with current trends?
+Decide on your market positioning to stay aligned with current trends.
 Creating detailed buyer personas?
-There are different tools for each goal, so focusing on one goal at a time can make your search simpler.
+Or maybe boost sales before selling your company to maximize revenues.
+Each goal has different tools, so focusing on one goal at a time can simplify your search.

-If you’re a small business with a small budget, don’t worry - there are plenty of low-cost options for market research as well, and even a few free ones.
+If you’re a small business with a small budget, don’t worry - there are plenty of low-cost options for market research incentives as well.
 But deciding on your budget upfront helps you sort through your options according to what you’ve decided to spend right now.

 Now that you know what you need, you can begin the search for software products that fill those needs.
 You can start with a basic Google search to look at your options, or talk to others in your market or industry to see what tools they use and love.